4m0r/4m0r.github.io/_posts/2020-08-01-Python-Library-Hijacking.md

 /usr/lib/python3.5/shutil.py
 /usr/lib/python2.7/shutil.py
 ```
+Theoretically, if the user has write access to */usr/lib/python\[version]*, a duplicate library with the same name as
+the original and with malicious content can be placed there.
+Therefore, when the backup script is executed, this
+duplicate library and module gets presented as the first occurrence and subsequently gets executed. <br>
 Unfortunately, the user I had access as, did not had write access on any of these directories.
 So I moved on to the
 next method.